scrying-circle/nofi/README.md

 The second revision of Nofi.
 This tool offers a fast and easy-to-use rendition and evaluation of Noita's spells.
+## IMPORTANT WINDOWS NOTE
+Currently, the clipboard mechanism does not work for windows.
+This will be fixed asap.

 ## How to open
 ### Basics